genomicsclass/book/pages/confidence_intervals.md

 ## [1] 23.89338
 ```

 We are interested in estimating this parameter.
-In practice we do not get to see the entire population so, as we did for p-values, we demonstrate how we can use samples to do this.
+In practice, we do not get to see the entire population so, as we did for p-values, we demonstrate how we can use samples to do this.
 Let's start with a sample of size 30:

 ```r